geomarker-io/codec/README.md

 <!-- badges: end -->

-The goal of the R package {codec} is to support [CoDEC](https://geomarker.io/codec) data infrastructure through:
+The goal of the R package {codec} is to support [CoDEC](https://geomarker.io/codec) data infrastructure through

-- curating metadata for tabular data in R:
-  `vignette("curating-metadata")`
-- reading and writing tabular-data-resources:
-  `vignette("reading-writing-tdr")`
-- defining the CoDEC tabular-data-resource specifications:
+- defining the CoDEC tabular-data-resource (TDR) specifications: `vignette("specs")`
-  `vignette("specs")`
-- providing tools to check CoDEC tabular-data-resources and create an interactive data catalog: `vignette("data")`
+- providing tools to check TDRs against the CoDEC specifications
+- creation and hosting of an interactive data catalog and explorer: `vignette("data")`
+- providing an R-based interface for retreiving CoDEC data (`codec_data()`)

 ### Installation